andrewmkhoury/notes/ai/ai-impact/README.md

+The following article is a product of my interactions with OpenAI's ChatGPT, utilizing the GPT-4o model with integrated search capabilities.
+I subsequently transferred a summary of our discussion to the o1 reasoning model for further analysis.
+The insights gained were both intriguing and, in certain aspects, notably conservative in their projections.

 # The Transformative Journey of AI Over the Next Two Decades

 Artificial Intelligence (AI) has quietly woven itself into the fabric of our daily lives, from the virtual assistants in our phones to the algorithms deciding what we see online.
 But as we peer into the horizon of the next 10 to 20 years, it becomes clear that these early steps are merely the beginning of an extraordinary journey.
 In this narrative-style article, we explore how AI may revolutionize industries, reshape job markets, and redefine social structures by 2035 and 2045.
 Along the way, we will illustrate key projections with visual charts to show where we’re headed—and why it matters.